Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 An appealing feature of our method is that it can be formulated in terms of the pairwise distances alone.
-This means that any low-dimensional structure in the dataset will automatically be exploited by our algorithm.
-In order to illustrate this feature, we artificially construct a dataset with low-dimensional structure by randomly rotating four low-dimensional structures into a $20$-dimensional ambient space (see Figure~\ref{fig-spiralEllipse}).
-Table~\ref{tab-expHighDim} shows that the resulting approximation is even better than the one obtained in dimension $3$, illustrating that our algorithm did indeed exploit the low intrinsic dimension of the dataset.
+This means that the algorithm will automatically exploit any low-dimensional structure in the dataset.
+In order to illustrate this feature, we artificially construct a dataset with low-dimensional structure by randomly rotating four low-dimensional structures into a $20$-dimensional ambient space (see \cref{fig-spiralEllipse}). \Cref{tab-expHighDim} shows that the resulting approximation is even better than the one obtained in dimension $3$, illustrating that our algorithm did indeed exploit the low intrinsic dimension of the dataset.